srevenant/ovpn-tool/README.md

 create {name}.auth formatted as:

 	username
-	password
+	password%{OTP}

+The %{OTP} section will be replaced with your one time password for MFA, at each run time.

-And encrypt it with the following (use a strong pass phrase):
+Encrypt the resulting file with the following (use a strong pass phrase):

 	gpg -c {name}.auth